robdmc/easier/README.md

     'b',
     'c',

-    # Define a variable with explicite initialization
+    # Define a variable with explicit initialization
     d=10
 )